dekoza/mtgpl/comprules.rst

     Part of the turn.
 This step is the first step of the beginning phase.
 See rule :ref:`502 <mtgcr-502>`, "Untap Step."

 Untap Symbol
-    The untap symbol {Q} in an activation cost means "Untap this permanent."
+    The untap symbol |untap| in an activation cost means "Untap this permanent."
 See rule :ref:`107.6 <mtgcr-107-6>`

 Untapped
     A default status a permanent may have.
 See rule :ref:`110.6 <mtgcr-110-6>` and rule 701.17, "Tap and Untap."
 See also Tapped.